Huegoxaga/notes/finance/README.md

       - Fundamental value is also the use of fundamental analysis to buy equity shares.
 But instead of focusing on high growth companies, fundamental value managers look out for undervalued companies to invest in
       - Short bias is the strategy of using technical or fundamental analysis to take predominantly short positions in overvalued equities.
 The hedge funds may possibly enter into smaller long positions with the market exposure is overall negative
 - Most hedge funds tend to specialize in a specific strategy at first.
 Over time some may develop or add additional areas of expertise becoming multi-strategy funds.
+- Most hedge fund indices equally weight in the returns of the hedge funds included in the index, hedge funds are largely unregulated and are not required to report their performance to index providers.
+Consequently, some funds will report to one index, but not another, the performance of different indices can thus very substantially.
+Furthermore, it's often the case that those funds that report are the funds that have good performance, poorly performing funds do not want to publicize their performance.
+The result is an upward bias in index returns, with hedge funds appearing to be better investments than they actually are

 ### Private Equity Funds